tendermint/tendermint/docs/architecture/adr-044-lite-client-with-weak-subjectivity.md

 ### Neutral

-* social consensus can be prone to errors (for cases where a new light client joins a network or it has been offline for too long)
+* if the light client has been offline for `duration > TrustPeriod`, a user will have to reinitialize it
+* evidence propagation delay prevents the light client from immediately trusting the new header